 The Lawful Evil alignment is a lot of fun to play as because you can be part of an order and gain reputation while still serving your own interests.

-The evil-looking mini carrying the severed head that I used as the image for this article is Jakob Knochegard.
+The evil-looking mini carrying the head that I used as the image for this article is Jakob Knochegard.
 Check out his mini on Amazon.

 You might also like these articles